Volunteering at The Aliveness Project is fun and has a huge impact on the lives of people living with HIV in Minnesota.

 Decorate tags used to label each bag and/or make cards to be included with each member’s gift.
 Personal touches to holiday gifts make a huge difference!
 Aliveness will provide tags or card-stock.
-Tags and cards are due by Wednesday, December 12.
+Tags and cards are due by early December.

 Download a recommended Stocking Pattern or create your own!
-Stockings are due by Wednesday, December 12.
+Stockings are due by early December.

 Organize a Donation Drive

 Organize a winter accessory donation drive in your workplace, place of worship, gym, etc. and receive materials and a speaker (if desired) from Aliveness to help promote it.
 Download our Coordinating a Donation Drive Packet for more information and to register your drive with Aliveness.
-All donation drives are due by Wednesday, December 12.
+All donation drives are due by early December.